electron/electron/docs/api/native-image.md

 ### `nativeImage.templateImage`

-A `Boolean` property that determines whether the image is a template image.
+A `Boolean` property that determines whether the image is considered a [template image](https://developer.apple.com/documentation/appkit/nsimage/1520017-template).

+Please note that this property only has an effect on macOS.